Your buying guide for the best big phones in 2018

 Generally speaking, a phablet (as they are known in the industry - a cross between phone and tablet) should be no less powerful than a standard smartphone.
 With more room inside the case they tend to have higher-capacity batteries, but you should also take into account that their larger screens may drain power faster than the smaller screens of phones with lower-capacity batteries.

 What is a phablet?

-We class smartphones with screens of 5.5in-plus on the diagonal as phablets.
+We generally class smartphones with screens of at least 5.5in-plus on the diagonal as phablets.
 However, the line between standard smartphones and phablets is becoming increasingly blurred as we raise our expectations of standard smartphone screens.

 What screen resolution should you expect on a phablet?

 Take into account that the number of pixels will be stretched over a larger screen area, so a Quad-HD screen will be appreciated here more than it would on a compact phone.
 That said, though, even a full-HD screen will look crystal clear on a big phone - just watch out for anything lower in resolution than this.

 You'll also like: Samsung Galaxy S9 rumours

 - Reviewed on: 6 April 2018